eliasrez/elt-rag-demo/Readme.md

 This project demonstrates an end-to-end pipeline for **ELT (Extract-Load-Transform)** and **RAG (Retrieval-Augmented Generation)** using Azure Cognitive Search, OpenAI, and structured/unstructured sample data.

+The project also demonstrate use of Terraform (i.e Infrastructure as code) and use of Azure Key Vault for storing Azure search and OpenAI API keys.

 The goal is to showcase how to:
 - Ingest both PDFs and CSVs into a data pipeline
 - Transform and embed data